 Rainbow Row: Of course, this is a must-see in Charleston.
 If you want a photo try to get there early if you’re visiting during peak season.

-City Market: I personally don’t think the trinkets inside is very worthwhile, but it’s a popular spot to browse if you have extra time to kill.
+Charleston City Market: I personally don’t think the trinkets inside are very worthwhile, but it’s a popular spot to browse if you have extra time to kill.

 The Battery: We loved walking The Battery and saw the prettiest pink mansion (photo above) and southern antebellum homes along the way.
 There’s an elevated sidewalk along the water that takes you to White Point Garden.
 When we visited it was very windy, so I wouldn’t recommend wearing a dress if you’re going to this area.

 Waterfront Park: This is where the famous pineapple fountain is you always see on social media!
 There are plenty of benches and shade under gorgeous oak trees to take a rest if you’ve been on your feet for a while.

 Prettiest Streets in Charleston: Rainbow Row, Elliot Street, Battery Street, Pennsylvania Alley, Bedons Alley, Church Street, Queens Street, Tradd St. But I encourage you to just explore and see what you find!
 There is beauty almost everywhere in Charleston, especially in the South of Broad area.

 Isle of Palms: The Isle of Palms is known for its beaches and delicious restaurants.
 Sea turtles nest in the area, so it’s a really run place to take any kiddos!
 The oceanfront Isle of Palms County Park includes a beach, picnic areas, and a playground.
 Neighboring Sullivan’s Island is home to Fort Moultrie, a site of significant battles during the American Revolution and the Civil War for any history buffs.
 Fort Sumter is another great spot to check out!